 photo by: Global Jet

-Thus, 272 extra gallons of fuel are burned during this stopover itinerary than during a non-stop flight.
+Therefore, 272 extra gallons of fuel are burned during this stopover itinerary than during a non-stop flight

 That’s the equivalent of filling up my Honda Accord 20 times!